We surveyed 200+ security practitioners to discover the state of device management in 2022.

 status_log_plugin: firehose

-Which log output plugin should be used for osquery result logs received from clients.
-Check out the reference documentation for osquery logging options here in the Fleet documentation.
+This is the log output plugin that should be used for osquery result logs received from clients.
+Check out the reference documentation for log destinations.

 osquery: